soshace/chrome_buffer_server/README.md

 $ npm install
 ```

-Then please generate keys and certificate for using https:
+Then please generate keys and certificate for using https (or leave generated before):
 ```javascript
 openssl genrsa -out key.pem
 openssl req -new -key key.pem -out csr.pem openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
 rm csr.pem
 ```

+*Also there are valid `key.pem` and `cert.pem` files under `keys` folder for testing purposes only*

 Start it:
 ```javascript